-Students who apply for Faculty financial assistance must apply for government student financial assistance from their province of residence.
+Students who apply for Faculty financial assistance must apply for government student financial assistance from their province, or territory of residence.
 Applications should be submitted as early as possible since eligibility for Faculty financial assistance is contingent on receiving assistance from the government student loan programs.
-First-year students can apply for government student financial assistance, and submit their government student financial assistance documents, AFTER they have submitted their financial aid application.
-Early submission is also advised because students who can show proof of application and eligibility for government student financial assistance by the middle of August will be eligible to defer payment of their tuition to a later fall date.
-The application for government student financial assistance can be submitted online.
-Please refer to Appendix I for a list of web addresses for various provincial authorities.
+Students must apply for government student financial assistance and submit their government student financial assistance application screen shots (or PDF documents for OSAP), WITH their financial aid application.
+Please refer to Appendix I for a list of web addresses for various provincial and territorial authorities.